-Read more about the benefits and science of sound baths in our blog post.
+Read more about the benefits and science of sound baths in this blog post.

 Pilates Technique Workshop

 Looking to get the most from your Pilates workouts?
-Join Claudia Fischer for this fun and informative workshop which will focus on refining and improving your Pilates technique and on deepening your knowledge of the many important principles behind the Pilates Method.
+Then join Rebecca Evans for a fun and informative workshop which will focus on refining and improving your Pilates technique and on deepening your knowledge of the many important principles behind the Pilates Method.